jbhafner/keyword-generator/README.md

 Background:
 ----------------------------------------------------
-I'm woring on a Google Ads campaign for a client and needed a way to generate keyword ideas.
+I'm working on a Google Ads campaign for a client and needed a way to generate keyword ideas.

 Technology:
 ----------------------------------------------------